kswk/kswk/README.md

 ## I'm a penultimate Computer Science student studying in the National University of Singapore (NUS)!

-- 🔭 I just completed my first software engineering internship over the summer with [Housing and Development Board][hdb]!
+- 🔭 I just completed my first software engineering internship over the summer with [Housing and Development Board][hdb]
-- 🌱 I’m currently interning part-time at [NUS FinTech Lab][nus-fintech-lab] while studying
+- 🌱 I’m currently looking for an internship for Summer 2022
 - 👯 I’m looking to collaborate with other developers on open source projects
 - ⚡ Fun fact: I enjoy playing the guitar, listening to music, and reading up on current world affairs